MistaVikz/GHG-Pro/README.md

 - This ensures that the Project Screening worksheet is properly configured and ready for use with the defined model configuration.

 #### Screening Projects
-The Project Screening Tool allows users to screen projects by entering the necessary information in the Project Screening worksheet.
+GHG_Pro.xlsx allows users to screen projects by entering the necessary information in the Project Screening worksheet.
 This includes:

 - Project ID and name
 - Technology, country, and counterparty